 A significant percentage of our Class A common stock, Class B common stock, and outstanding Preferred Stock is currently held by a few institutional investors from our 2015 Recapitalization, including Patriot and Priam.
 See "Certain Relationships and Related Party Transactions" below.
-Additionally, these institutional investors are expected to receive a significant amount of additional shares of Class A common stock in exchange for their shares of Preferred Stock in the Exchange Transactions.
-Assuming that Patriot and Priam exchange 100% of their shares of Preferred Stock at an exchange rate based on the midpoint of the estimated initial public offering price range set forth in this offering circular, and assuming that 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock in connection with the Exchange Transactions, then each of Patriot and Priam will own approximately 21.4% and 21.4%, respectively, of our outstanding Class A common stock immediately following the closing of this offering and the Exchange Transactions.
-Patriot and Priam may exchange more or less than 100% of their shares of Preferred Stock.
-Patriot and Priam have each filed Notices under the Change in Bank Control Act with the FDIC in order to acquire up to 24.9% of our Class A common stock in the Exchange Transactions.
-The number of shares of
+Additionally, these institutional investors received a significant amount of additional shares of Class A common stock in exchange for their shares of Preferred Stock in the Exchange Transactions.
+Each of Patriot and Priam will own approximately 21.3% and 21.3%, respectively, of our outstanding Class A common stock immediately following the closing of this offering and the Exchange Transactions.

-Preferred Stock that each of them exchange is conditioned upon the FDIC's approval of their respective Notices.
-See "The Exchange Transactions."
 In addition, Patriot and Priam are each entitled to nominate a director to our Board and have certain subscription rights as a result of the 2015 Recapitalization to purchase new equity securities that we issued in the future, in each case as long as certain equity ownership criteria are met.
 See "Management-Certain Rights of the Significant Investors."
 Patriot and Priam are independent of each other.
 However, these institutional investors may have a heightened level of influence over us because of their individual levels of Class A common stock ownership and their individual rights to representation on our Board.
 For example, Patriot and Priam will have a greater ability than our other shareholders to influence the election of directors and the potential outcome of other matters submitted to a vote of our shareholders, including mergers and other acquisition transactions, amendments to our Amended and Restated Articles, and other extraordinary corporate matters.
 The interests of these investors could conflict with the interests of our other shareholders, and any future transfer by these investors of their shares of Class A common stock to other investors who have different business objectives could adversely affect our business, results of operations, financial condition, prospects or the market value of our Class A common stock.